Vaccine for celiac disease may allow people to eat gluten again

 Doctors say it’s unclear how many injections a patient would need.

-“If it does work it would be a game-changer for people with Celiac disease,” Hennepin County Medical Center Gastrologist Dr. Jake Matlock says.
+“If it does work it would be a game-changer for people with Celiac disease,” Hennepin Healthcare Gastroenterologist Dr. Jake Matlock says.

 Matlock says it’s unclear whether the drug will be able to rid a patient of gluten intolerance altogether or if it will simply weaken their symptoms.